aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_state_replica/device_state_replica1/_index.md

 Many IoT devices have limited bandwidth available to them which requires communication to be optimized.
 One way to mitigate the issue is to trim down MQTT messages and publish them to another topic for consumption by the device.
 For example, a rule can be setup to take messages from the shadow/update topic, trim them, and publish to shadow/trimmed/update topic for the device to subscribe to.
 See [Rules for AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) for more detail.

 Another consideration with size is AWS IoT Device Shadow size limit of 8KB.
 This size limit applies to the overall message document, which includes both the desired and actual state.
-So, if there enough changes to the desired state and can effectivel reduce the supported shadow size down to 4KB.
+So, if there enough changes to the desired state and can effectively reduce the supported shadow size down to 4KB.

+### Application Integration

+This example demonstrated how a device and application can interact with the AWS IoT Device Shadow service.
+However, the service also supports a REST API which may integrate better with certain applications.
+For example, a mobile application that already interacts with other REST APIs would be a good candidate for using the Device Shadow REST API.
+See [Device Shadow REST API](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-rest-api.html) for more detail.

+Also consider how Rules for AWS IoT could be leveraged for your application.
+For example, you could leverage rules to push a notification to an application or run some custom logic before delivering the data to the mobile application.
+Using rules can make integrating with your application easier or bring additional features to your users.
+See [Rules for AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) for more detail.